Paying for a Vehicle

 Convertible or Clunker: Automobile Purchases

 Students examine how much they can afford to spend on a vehicle, what to expect with maintenance and insurance, and whether financing options such as loans and leases are appropriate to their situations.
-(To access these resources, you will need to register for a free account and verify that you are an educator.)

 Earning Credit

 Students are assigned an auto loan interest rate based on credit scores received from a series of activities.
 They calculate the real cost of buying a car and compare the total costs for individuals with high and low credit scores.
-(To access these resources, you will need to register for a free account.)

 Buying and Owning a Car

-At this site, students can learn about buying, leasing, renting, and maintaining vehicles.
+On this site, students can learn about buying, leasing, renting, and maintaining vehicles.
 Use the video in the "Are Car Ads Taking You for a Ride?" section to launch a class discussion.

 Renting or Buying a Home